Sagar-Satra/Cloud-Native-Webapp/README.md

   - then node index.js

-## Git and Github commands
+## Git and GitHub commands
 To delete local machine branches git branch -D <branch-name>

-## Whole flow of steps in the GitHub
+## Whole flow of steps in GitHub
 1. Create Org
-2. Under Org Setting (Member privileges) allow forking private repo
+2. Under Org Setting (Member privileges), allow forking private repo
 3. Create Repo
 4. Fork Repo into your namespace
 5. Clone that repo to your local git clone